bitbankinc/bitbank-api-docs/public-stream.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Web Socket Streams for Bitbank (2022-08-08)
+# Web Socket Streams for Bitbank (2022-11-10)

 ## General WSS information

 - The base endpoint is: **wss://stream.bitbank.cc**.
 - [socket.io 4.x](https://socket.io/docs/v4/) (Engine.io protocol v4) is used under the hood, and the following code examples are demonstrated with [github.com/websockets/wscat](https://github.com/websockets/wscat)
 - From 2022-07-26, [socket.io](https://socket.io/) is upgraded from [2.x](https://socket.io/docs/v2/) to [4.x](https://socket.io/docs/v4/)
-- A connection to stream.bitbank.cc is only valid for 6 hours.
-Please manually reconnect by disconnect event hook if you need connect 6 hours or more continuously
+- The specification of disconnection after 6 hours is abolished.
+Continuously, if an error occurs the connection will be closed.
+Please check the error messages.

 ## General endpoints